zwoefler/data-is-aweseome/docs/Purpose and Why.md

 # ❓️ Why
-Many people drown in unnecessary data or have unanswered questions.
+People drown in unnecessary data or have unanswered questions!

 > There is a shortage of intutive and easy to understand knowledge about our everyday lives!